Meet Kolbe

 Healing and living aren’t separate paths.
 They’re one.

 And I’m still healing (I’d be naive to say otherwise).
-But I’ve come far enough to walk this road with others—humbly and with courage.
-Like those who guided me, I now offer a place of rest for the weary and burdened.
+But I’ve come far enough to walk this road with others humbly and with courage.
+Like those who accompanied me, I now give back what I’ve received.

 How I Show Up in My Work